 (3) Each shipper, transporter or freight forwarder applying for registration shall submit a Business Information Form (RC 252-1).

 (4) Shipper and freight forwarder registrations expire 10 years from the date of issuance.
-New documentation to renew the registration must be submitted at least 30 days prior to the expiration date.
+New documentation to renew the registration must be submitted at least 30 days before the expiration date.

 (s) Quality assurance requirements.